contao/docs/docs/manual/guides/manager-theme.en.md

 ## Your Theme

 Your theme directory now contains all the necessary information.
-You can archive the directory as a "`.zip`" file and use it during a new installation via the Contao Manager.
+You can now archive this as a "`.zip`" file and use it for a new installation via the Contao Manager.
+Please make sure that the directory is not compressed, but only the files.

 {{% notice note %}}
 You can easily add other files such as a "README.md" or license details.